 - Influenza (the flu);

 - Currently, the seasonal flu shot includes both a seasonal flu shot and an H1N1 (swine flu) vaccination.

 - Hepatitis B (if you are at medium to high risk).

 Part B will cover other immunizations only if you have been exposed to a dangerous virus or disease.
 For example, if you step on a rusty nail, Medicare will cover a tetanus shot; if you are bitten by a dog, Medicare will cover your rabies shots.

-Note: If you are in Original Medicare, there has been no coinsurance or deductible for the Hepatitis B vaccine if you see providers who accept assignment.
-The pneumonia and flu vaccines are still covered with no copay or deductible if you see providers who accept assignment.
-Doctors and other health care providers who accept assignment cannot charge you more than the Medicare approved amount.
+Note: Original Medicare covers the influenza, pneumonia, and Hepatitis B vaccines with no coinsurance or deductible if you see a provider who accepts assignment.
+Providers who accept assignment cannot charge you more than the Medicare approved amount.
 Medicare Advantage (MA) plans will cover all preventive services the same as Original Medicare.
 MA out-of-pocket costs for vaccines and immunizations will vary depending on the type of shot.
-Your costs will also vary depending on if you have an in-network or out-of-network doctor administer the injection.
+Your costs will also vary depending on if you go to an in-network or out-of-network provider.